 Early stage companies with a ratio of 4 or higher are considered healthy.
-This will become more difficult to maintain with growth.
-However, at a SaaS Quick Ratio of 2, you are loosing half of your new MRR every month.
+This ratio becomes more difficult to maintain with growth.
+At a SaaS Quick Ratio of 2, you are losing half of your new Monthly Recurring Revenue (MRR) every month.

 How to calculate SaaS Quick Ratio